Studies outside Sweden

 - approved by CSN (if outside EEA and Switzerland).

-Normally, only Swedish citizens are entitled to student grants and loans for studies abroad.
+Normally, only Swedish citizens are entitled to student aid for studies outside Sweden.
 However, CSN may make an exception from this rule for EU nationals and their relatives.